 “Romantic Comedy (Main Title)” (Hamlisch) from the motion picture Romantic Comedy

-Hamlisch had subtly updated his signature sound as the 1980s began, contributing this central theme to Arthur Hiller’s film of Romantic Comedy, starring Dudley Moore and Mary Steenburgen.
+Hamlisch had subtly embraced the electronic sounds of the 1980s by the time of this composition, contributing the central theme to Arthur Hiller’s film of Romantic Comedy, starring Dudley Moore and Mary Steenburgen.
 In 2010, the Kritzerland label finally released an album containing Hamlisch’s complete, irresistible score.

 “Easy Four/Bubbles” from the motion picture The Swimmer (Hamlisch)